SoftUni-Internal/interactive-content/EN/00-Defining-Classes/00-Lesson-Introduction.md

 ## In this lesson you will learn:

 **1. Defining Classes**
-- Classes as a object templates
+- Classes as object templates

 **2. Fields**
 - How to store data that is accessible by constructors and methods